WebAhead/master-reference/coursebook/week-5/project.md

 ### Description

-Create a website that will include user input and a feed, with the content sourced via an API.
+Create a website that will include user input and content that can be updated regularly, with the content sourced via an API.

 ### Example: